DP-600 Exam Questions 2026 – Real Practice Test with Verified Answers

 Which three types of columns should you recommend?
 Each correct answer presents part of the solution.
 NOTE: Each correct answer is worth one point.

-B. a foreign key
+A. a foreign key

-C. a surrogate key
+B. a natural key

-D. a natural key
+D. a surrogate key

 E. an effective start date and time